UPES Dehradun | B.Com Admissions 2026

 Business economics addresses issues and questions that impact individuals in their roles as both consumers and producers.
+The business economics is the last paper for CA Foundation exam.
 The CA Foundation syllabus 2025 for business economics will help students with knowledge of business decision-making, alongside their understanding of accounting and auditing.
 It is strongly advised that aspirants prepare for the CA Foundation Business Economics syllabus using the appropriate foundational CA books.

 There are a total of ten chapters included in the CA Foundation business economics syllabus, covering various chapters like theory of demand and supply, international trade, money market, etc. As per the CA Foundation exam pattern, the business economics subject is the third paper and is objective-based.
 Also, the CA Foundation business economics paper being objective-based, there will also be negative marking of ¼ for every wrong answer.